How to read a .dat file in Python

 Get started with Replit

-It writes the code, tests for errors, and deploys your app from a single prompt.
-Start building with Replit and bring your ideas to life.
+The Agent writes the code, tests for errors, and deploys your app automatically.
+Start building with Replit.

 Get started for free